 You have already proven that NOHrD can produce high-quality fitness equipment from wood, see Waterrower.
-The Sprintbok build on it and offer a premium slat treadmill, the wooden frame of which is made from the best ash wood and looks very solid.
+The Sprintbok build on it and offer a premium slat treadmill; the wooden frame is made from the best ash wood and looks very solid.
 As a result, the curved treadmill also weighs a whopping 160 kg and offers enormous stability.

-The treadmill can also be loaded up to 160 kg and impresses with its large slat running surface of 160 x 45 cm.
+The curve exercise machine can also be loaded up to 160 kg and impresses with its large slat running surface of 160 x 45 cm.
 The 62 wooden slats are mounted on ball bearings, and the vibration-damping rubber ensures quiet training.

-As a result, training with the NOHrD is elementary on the joints, and even sprints are well cushioned.
-All parts are very vibration-reducing, and only high-quality materials were used, which is also the reason for the high price.
+As a result, training with the NOHrD curve runner treadmill is elementary on the joints, and even sprints are well cushioned.
+All parts are very vibration-reducing, and only high-quality materials were used, which is also the reason for the curve manual treadmill price.

-The highlight of the NOHrD Sprintbok is the 17.3 ”Android tablet with the“ Sprintbok ”app.
-With this app, you can log your training data, do video runs, similar to Kinomap and always have an eye on your values such as pulse, pace, calories, time and distance.
+The highlight of the NOHrD Sprintbok curve runner treadmill is the 17.3 ”Android tablet with the“ Sprintbok ”app.
+With this app, you can log your training data, do video runs, similar to Kinomap, and always have an eye on your values such as pulse, pace, calories, time, and distance.
 But it has a slight disadvantage.
 A socket is required to use the Android tablet.
-All in all, a tremendous curved treadmill without major weaknesses, except, of course, a high price.
+All in all, a tremendous curved treadmill without major weaknesses, except, of course, a curve manual treadmill price.

 The Assault AirRunner is probably the best-known curved treadmill around.
-You can often see the treadmill in gyms, hotels, clubs and on CrossFit videos.
+You can often see the curve exercise machine in gyms, hotels, clubs, and CrossFit videos.

-With a deadweight of 127 kg, the AirRunner is significantly lighter than the other top models but still has sufficient stability.
-In particular, the function of connecting the AirRunner Curved treadmills via Bluetooth makes the treadmill extremely attractive.
+With a deadweight of 127 kg, the AirRunner curve exercise machine is significantly lighter than the other top models but still has sufficient stability.
+In particular, the function of connecting the AirRunner Curved treadmills via Bluetooth makes the curve exercise machine extremely attractive.

 For home use, however, the function is only helpful to a limited extent.

-Nevertheless, the AirRunner shows itself with excellent artistry and is also known for its longevity.
+Nevertheless, the powerless treadmills AirRunner shows itself with excellent artistry and is also known for its longevity.
 The slat treadmill is very robust and can cover up to 250,000 km without any problems.